-The container shall either be made out of translucent plastic or include a transparent panel.
+The container shall either be made out of translucent plastic or include a r) Minimum lighting equipment:

-- s) Minimum lighting equipment: - for all types of races, cars must be equipped with two "Stop" lights plus two red tail lights, each fitted with a bulb of at least 15 w.
-In addition all cars in Groups 1 to 5 should be fitted with two headlamps as powerful as those normally found on Touring or Grand Touring cars.
-These headlamps should be in working order throughout the race, even if the race takes place exclusively in the daytime.
-Two direction indicators must be fitted at the rear. - for events run on open roads (rallies), cars must comply with the legal requirements of the country of the event; cars from other countries must comply in this respect with the Convention on international road traffic. - t) External rear-view mirrors: All Touring and Grand Touring cars competing in circuit events must be equipped with two external rear-view mirrors. - u) Supercharging: if the engine of a car includes a separate device used for supercharging it, the nominal cylinder-capacity will be multiplied by 1.4 and the car will pass into the class corresponding to the fictive volume thus obtained.
+- for all types of races - must be equipped with two "Stop" lights plus two red tail lights, each fitted with a bulb of at least 15 w.
+In addition for events run during the night, cars must be fitted with at least two headlights as effective as those normally fitted on FIA homologated Touring or Grand Touring cars and two direction indicators mounted at the rear.

+- for events run on open roads (rallies), cars must comply with the legal requirements of the country of the event; cars from other countries must comply in this respect with the Convention on international road traffic, s) Supercharging: if the engine of a car includes a separate device used for supercharging it, the nominal cylinder-capacity will be multiplied by 1.4 and the car will pass into the class corresponding to the fictive volume thus obtained.
 The new cylinder-capacity of the car shall always be considered as the real one.
 This shall particularly be the case for assigning the car to its cylinder-capacity class, and the car will be treated in all respects as if its cylinder-capacity thus increased was its real capacity.
 Especially in regard to its classification per cylinder-capacity class, its inside dimensions, its minimum number of seats, etc.